 At the end of the steps is the Brick Hill Pavilion and outdoor seating area.
 If it’s a clear day, you can stand at the lookout point to admire the views of the sea and Ocean Park.

 Now that you’ve completed the toughest part of the hike and taken a break, the next section shouldn’t take you that long.

 From the pavilion, continue walking uphill.
-The steps that follow are more raw and narrow.
-Fortunately they end soon on reddish ground.
+The steps that follow are more rugged and narrow.
+Fortunately, they end soon on a reddish plateau.

-This sudden change in the colour of the trail makes you question – Brick Hill, is this how it got its name?
+This sudden change in the colour of the trail makes you question – is this how Brick Hill got its name?
 The reddish trail with broken bricks continues along for a couple of hundred metres till it reaches a three-way junction.
 To your right is the Brick Hill helipad, and to your left is the final flight of steps to the top of Brick Hill.

 Brick Hill Summit

 The final leg of the hike involves a flight of steps up to Brick Hill.
 The top of the hill is pretty much occupied by cell towers, antennas and their respective control stations.
 However, once you reach the top, turn right and walk along the side.